oasisprotocol/docs/docs/oasis-network-primer/token-metrics-and-distribution.md

 **Core Contributors**: Compensation to core contributors for contributing to the development of the Oasis Network.

-**Foundation Endowment**: Endowment to the Oasis Foundation to foster the development and maintenance of the Oasis Network. &#x20;
+**Foundation Endowment**: Endowment to the Oasis Foundation to foster the development and maintenance of the Oasis Network.

-**Community and Ecosystem**: Funding programs and services that engage the Oasis Network community, including developer grants and other community incentives by the Oasis Foundation.&#x20;
+**Community and Ecosystem**: Funding programs and services that engage the Oasis Network community, including developer grants and other community incentives by the Oasis Foundation.

 **Strategic Partners and Reserve**: Funding programs and services provided by key strategic partners in the Oasis Network.

-**Staking Rewards**: Rewards to be paid out on-chain to stakers and delegators for contributing to the security of the Oasis Network.  &#x20;
+**Staking Rewards**: Rewards to be paid out on-chain to stakers and delegators for contributing to the security of the Oasis Network.

 ### Circulating Supply